 - Because there is less difficulty and cost involved in online proctoring than when the candidate travels to a physical test center, it’s practical to test more frequently– and this is a security benefit.
 If there is frequent testing, it may be simpler for a candidate to learn the material and pass the test honestly than put a lot of effort into cheating.
 If you have several exams, you can also compare the pictures of a candidate at each exam to reduce the chance of impersonation.

-In summary, the main reason for online proctoring is that it saves time and money over going to a bricks-and-mortar test center.
+In summary, the main reason for online proctoring is that it saves time and money over going to a brick-and-mortar test center.
 The security advantages and disadvantages of test center versus online proctoring are open to debate.
 Dealing with security vulnerabilities requires constant vigilance.
 With new online proctoring technologies enhancing exam security, many certification programs are now transitioning away from test centers.
-Traditionally a test center was a secure place to administer exams, but in practice there have been so many incidents of proctor dishonesty over the years that online proctoring is likely justifiable for security reasons.
+Traditionally a test center was a secure place to administer exams, but in practice, there have been so many incidents of proctor dishonesty over the years that online proctoring is likely justifiable for security reasons.